Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Acknowledgements

 \section{Acknowledgements}

-This research has made use of the MAXI data provided by RIKEN, JAXA, and the MAXI team.
-We thank the duty scientists of the Neil Gehrels Swift Observatory for the extremely rapid and efficient scheduling of the observation.
-We acknowledge the use of public data from the Swift, NICER, and Fermi data archives.
+We thank the anonymous reviewer for useful suggestions, which helped to improve the manuscript significantly.
+This research has made use of the \textit{MAXI} data provided by RIKEN, JAXA, and the \textit{MAXI} team.
+We acknowledge the use of public data from the \textit{NICER}, and \textit{Fermi} data archives.